menouarazib/InformationRetrievalInNLP/README.md

 ```

 # Keyword Extraction & Part of Speech Tagging
-For this evaluation, we have selected a set of 20 reference keywords associated with Autism and Anarchism texts.
-Additionally, the list of ground true tags (here we choose only adjectives) has been obtained using the Natural Language Toolkit library [[5]](#5) on these texts.
+For this evaluation, we have selected a set of 20 ground truth keywords associated with Autism and Anarchism texts.
+Additionally, the list of ground truth tags (here we choose only adjectives) has been obtained using the Natural Language Toolkit library [[5]](#5) on these texts.

 As a result, for each of these texts, we create two cases: one for keyword extraction (Autism (Keys) and Anarchism (Keys)) and another for finding adjectives (Autism (POS) and Anarchism (POS)), as outlined in “TABLE.
 I”.